cfengine/documentation/examples/tutorials/high-availability.markdown

 ### Inventory

-There are also new Mission Portal inventory variables indicating the IP address of the active hub instance and status of the High Availability installation on each of the hubs.
-Looking at inventory reports is especially helpful to diagnose any problems when High Availability is reported as *degraded*.
+There are also new Mission Portal inventory variables indicating the IP address of the active hub instance and status of the High availability installation on each of the hubs.
+Looking at inventory reports is especially helpful to diagnose any problems when High availability is reported as *degraded*.

 <img src="ha_inventory.png" alt="HAInventory" width="700px">

-### CFEngine High Availability installation
+### CFEngine High availability installation

-Existing CFEngine Enterprise installations can upgrade their single-node hub to a High Availability system in versions 3.6.2 and newer.
-Detailed instructions how to upgrade from single hub to High Availability or how to install CFEngine High Availability from scratch can be found in the [Installation Guide][Installation Guide].
+Existing CFEngine Enterprise installations can upgrade their single-node hub to a High availability system in versions 3.6.2 and newer.
+Detailed instructions how to upgrade from single hub to High Availability or how to install CFEngine High availability from scratch can be found in the [Installation guide][Installation guide].